ZechCodes/Bevy/README.md

 <img src="./res/icon.svg" width="128px" align="right" />

-# Exo
+# Bevy
-Exo makes using *Dependency Inversion* a breeze so that you can focus on creating amazing code.
+Bevy makes using *Dependency Inversion* a breeze so that you can focus on creating amazing code.

 ## Dependency Inversion
 Put simply, *Dependency Inversion* is a design pattern where the objects that your class depends on are instantiated outside of the class.
 Those dependencies are then injected into your class when it is instantiated.